-The SBA credit criteria and standards for 7a loans are very clear and are detailed in several public documents, including the SBA’s 413 page long Standard Operating Procedure document SOP 50 10 5 (J), updated for January 2018.
-The 35 page section on credit criteria begins on page 170.
+The SBA credit criteria and standards for 7a loans are very clear and are detailed in several public documents, including the SBA’s 587 page long Standard Operating Procedure document SOP 50 10 6 updated for October 2020.

 If you don’t want to read all 35 pages in the SOP, the policies that make up SBA’s credit standards are also well summarized and outlined in Title 13 Code of Federal Regulations Chapter I § Part 120.150.